NervanaSystems/ngraph/doc/sphinx/source/ops/broadcast_distributed.rst

 Description
 ===========

-Broadcast values from one process or device (root) to the rest processes or devices of the communicator.
+Broadcast values from a primary root process or device to other processes or devices within the op communicator.

 Inputs